WilliamZhang20/Weather-Scraper/README.md

     sudo mysql_secure_installation
 ```

-3) Follow the installation prompts and access the MySQL server with:
+3) After you have answered the installation prompts, access the MySQL server with:

 ```
     sudo mysql -u root -p